Azure/Azure-Sentinel/Solutions/PaloAltoPrismaCloud/Playbooks/PrismaCloudCSPMPlaybooks/PrismaCloudCSPM-Enrichment/readme.md

  When a new Microsoft Sentinel incident is created, this playbook gets triggered and performs below actions
  1. Fetches the list of assets from incident entites .
  2. Make the APi call to get the latest Compliance security posture/details from cloud console and update the same incidents comments with result.
- 3. Note : Asset column for which the security posture to be enriched should be mapped with hostname entity while creating analyics rule.
+ 3. Note : Asset column for which the security posture to be enriched should be mapped with hostname entity while creating analytics rule.

 ### Prerequisites